jcarias/repo-stats/README.md

 ## Outstanding Implementation Notes

+### Technologies Used

+This is app was made using React 17 and relied on functional components exclusively.

 ### API Calls

 The API is called automatically when the app launches or dates range is changed.
 The call is made through the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) using the `useEffect` hook.